microsoft/coyote-samples/BoundedBuffer/readme.md

 # Extreme Programming meets Systematic Testing using Coyote

-by Immad Naseer and Chris Lovett
+by Immad Naseer, Chris Lovett and Pantazis Deligiannis

 Our world is increasingly reliant on cloud and software services and these services are expected to have high availability and handle high throughput with minimal latency.
 They are expected to be